Quails are underrated poultry birds.

 So, What Are the Quail Breeds That Are Ideal for New Poultry Keepers?

-However, Bobwhite quails are ideal for new poultry keepers planning to raise quail for hunting and sports and provide some meat and eggs at the same time.
+However, Bobwhite quails are ideal for new poultry keepers planning to raise quail for hunting and sports and simultaneously provide some meat and eggs.

 READ NEXT: The Ultimate Guide to Raising Quail

 Want To Share This…